 We weren’t really equipped for it because we weren’t lucky to get a first-hand review from anyone.
 Therefore, I thought of putting down a list so that we, or whoever visits next, can be prepared for the cold and other things.
 Also, Instagram did not let me write so much!

-There’s a huge snow slide, a rock climbing wall and several places to take pictures.
+There’s a huge snow slide, a rock climbing wall and several activities and places to take pictures.
 I didn’t find any other ride as mentioned online.
 Generally, the girls will love the enormous snow castle and the boys will love throwing snow balls at each other.
+You can even try your hand at sculpting with the snow.
 It’s pretty well done and well kept.
 They also have a 9D theatre that we enjoyed to the maximum.

-1. COVER UP: Make sure your kids are well covered with winter gloves, thick socks, long cargo pants/denims and full sleeves shirt/top before going there.
-They can wear the given gear over and above all this.
-They didn’t have gloves to fit my 2.9 year old, so every time he picked some ice, his gloves would fall off.
-It would have been better if he had his own tiny gloves to keep his hands warm.
-Also, if you have weak ears, do make sure to wear a woollen cap though the jacket given there has a fixed hood.
+Also, if you have weak ears, do make sure to wear a woollen cap that covers the ears though the jacket given there has a fixed hood.
 I survived without putting my hood on, but some people would need extra padding to cover up their ears.

-2. FILL UP: Make sure your kids are well fed an hour before this play so they will not get hungry within the 45 minutes you have inside.
+Make sure your kids are well fed an hour before this play in order to avoid hunger pangs or puking during the 45 minutes you have inside.
 After you are done, there is a canteen right outside the snow area, where you can buy mediocre junk food, just in case you cannot control your hunger.

 You cannot go back into the snow area after this.